IBM/microprobe/doc/source/tools_mpt_format_v05.rst

   [STATE]
   contents = <path_to_state_file>

-State files are text files where each line follow the following format:
+State files are text files where each line follows the following format:

   - a line starting by M, then an address and its contents separated by a single space (to specify memory contents)
   - a line starting by 'R', then the register name and then the value (to specify the reg. contents)